The Passenger (1975 film): Reception

 Vincent Canby of The New York Times wrote the film was "a suspense melodrama, a story so basically conventional that it isn't until you're at least half‐way through it you realize it's a magnificent nightmare, and that you are on the inside looking out."
 Gene Siskel of the Chicago Tribune gave the film a complete four-star review, stating "The Passenger is a complex film that is obvious only in its physical beauty.
 And if you don't hook into that cerebral adventure story, you'll probably find the pace of the chase story to be much too slow.
 Viewers who connect to that other layer, however, will find a remarkable richness of image and idea ...
 Nicholson turns in another superior performance, managing to communicate his own brand of wise anger without puncturing Antonioni's grand design."
-Jay Cocks, reviewing for Time magazine, praised for the film's cinematography, writing the film "has some of the boldest and most supple imagery that Antonioni has achieved in years — more memorable than anything in Blow-Up or the unfortunate Zabriskie Point ...
+Jay Cocks, reviewing for Time magazine, praised the film's cinematography, writing the film "has some of the boldest and most supple imagery that Antonioni has achieved in years—more memorable than anything in Blow-Up or the unfortunate Zabriskie Point ...
 The Passenger ends with a scene that seems destined for cinematic history."

 Kevin Thomas of the Los Angeles Times called the film "a masterpiece of visual beauty and rigorous artistry that is as tantalizing as it is hypnotic.
 It is a major achievement by one of the world's great film-makers and boasts still another of those splendid portrayals from Nicholson".
 Penelope Gilliatt of The New Yorker called the film a "triumph of technical invention that stretches the wizardly vocabulary of film as he has never stretched it before".
 Hank Werba of Variety wrote Antonioni "laboriously hand-fashioned an excellent film spectacle that is so marked by his own style and anguish reflections on contemporary life as to encourage further collaborative encounters."

 Roger Ebert initially gave the film a negative review in 1975.
 In 2005, he revisited the film with a more positive review, writing that it was a perceptive look at identity, alienation and the human desire to escape oneself.
 He also praised Schneider's performance as "a performance of breathtaking spontaneity."
 John Simon, in his 1983 book Something to Declare, wrote disapprovingly that "Emptiness is everywhere: in landscapes and townscapes, churches and hotel rooms, and most of all in the script.
 Never was dialogue more pretentiously vacuous, plot more rudimentary yet preposterous, action more haphazard and spasmodic, characterization more tenuous and uninvolving, filmmaking more devoid of all but postures and pretensions".

 In 2012, The Passenger was ranked 110th on the Sight & Sound critics' poll.
 The film was included by Empire magazine as one of The 500 Greatest Movies of All Time.
 The magazine praised the film's camerawork (by Luciano Tovoli) and the performances, particularly Nicholson's quiet and reflective performance.
 On Metacritic, the film has a score of 90 based on 20 reviews, indicating "universal acclaim".